sigstore/docs/content/en/security.md

 * Fulcio MUST publish all certificates to the log.
 * Clients MUST NOT trust certificates that are not in the log.

-As a result users can detect any mis-issued certificates, either due to the CA acting maliciously or a compromised OIDC identity provider.
+As a result, users can detect any mis-issued certificates, either due to the CA acting maliciously or a compromised OIDC identity provider.
 Combined with Rekor's signature transparency, artifacts signed with compromised accounts can be identified (auditability).

 _Note: Fulcio itself does not monitor the certificate transparency log; users are responsible for monitoring the log for unauthorized certificates issued to their identities._